 The School Vision and Ethos for PSHE

-The aim of our PSHE policy is to help to ensure that children grow up to be responsible citizens who have a sense of belonging, feel that they are valued and make a meaningful contribution to both their immediate community and the wider world.
-In addition to this, we teach children both about their rights as stated in the UNCRC and also their responsibilities to help to ensure that the rights of others are met.
+The aim of our PSHE policy is to help to ensure that children grow up to be responsible citizens, who have a sense of belonging, feel that they are valued and make a meaningful contribution to both their immediate community and the wider world.
+In addition to this, we teach children both about their rights, as stated in the UNCRC, and also their responsibilities, to help to ensure that the rights of others are met.

 - Sex and Relationships Education - This is planned annually for each year group.
-In year 3, the main focus is on the physical differences between girls and boys, progression to year 6, when we explore how babies are born;
+In year 3, the main focus is on the physical differences between girls and boys, progressing to year 6, when we explore how babies are born;

 - Drug Education - Again, this is taught annually.
 In year 3, we explore the fact that all medicines are drugs but not drugs are medicines; in year 4, we explore peer pressure; in year 5, the focus is on drug education; in year 6, there is a topic which looks at the harmful effects of smoking;

-There are also whole school themes which allow us to work together, e.g. during the autumn term, our whole school democracy weeks provides the opportunity for children to explore and debate democracy, and to fully develop their understanding of article 12 from the UNCRC: Children have the right to express an opinion and adults should listen to this and take it seriously.
+There are also whole school themes, which allow us to work together, e.g. during the autumn term, our whole school democracy weeks provides the opportunity for children to explore and debate democracy, and to fully develop their understanding of article 12 from the UNCRC: Children have the right to express an opinion and adults should listen to this and take it seriously.